 The eufy RoboVac 30C isn't designed to use in cars.

 The 30C has a decent build quality.
 It's made out of a hard plastic that's glossy on top and has a matte finish underneath, but it doesn't have a premium feel to it.
 The dust bin is made out of transparent blue plastic so you can still see through it, but it feels like it could break if dropped, and it's a bit difficult to put back into place.
 There's a quick on/off button on top of the vacuum to start cleaning and the power button switch is located underneath the vacuum to completely power it off.
 The vacuum is easy to put together as you don't need any tools to lock the two side brushes into place.
+If you want a better-built robot vacuum, check out the iRobot Roomba E5.

 The 30C is hard to maintain as there a lot of parts that need maintenance, but each part is easy to access.
 The following are the parts that need maintenance.

 If you wash any part with water, they must be air-dried before using them again.
+Consider the eufy RoboVac G30 if you want a robot vacuum that's a little easier to maintain.

 There are quite a few recurring costs associated with the 30C, and all parts can be purchased on eufy.com, which redirects you to eufy's store on Amazon.
 The filter comes in two parts: the white high-performance filter and the black foam filter.
 The vacuum comes with two sets of filters, but they need to be replaced every two months and they're sold in packs of six.

 The side brushes and the brush guard both need to be replaced every three to six months, or when they're visibly worn.
 The brushroll should be replaced every 6-12 months.
 Any other parts that break or get lost can be purchased through eufy's store on Amazon.
+If you want a budget-friendly robot vacuum with fewer recurring costs, take a look at the Eureka Groove.

 The 30C doesn't take up a lot of storage space.
 It lays on the ground and it mounts to the charging dock by itself.
 You need to make sure wires around the dock are tied with the zip ties that come with it, or else the vacuum sucks them up.